 11 – Reggie Jackson hits his 400th home run.

-12 – Ted Kennedy withdraws from presidential race.
+12 – Ted Kennedy withdraws from the presidential race.

 13 – Air Florida jet hijacked to Cuba by refugees, second hijacking in four days.

 14 – National Airlines jet hijacked to Cuba, third such hijacking this week.

 14 – Polish workers seize the Lenin Shipyard in Gdansk, fighting for the right to have free trade unions and in protest over the dismissal of militant crane driver Anna Walentinowicz.

 14 – Playboy centrefold Dorothy Stratten is murdered by estranged husband Paul Snider, who then kills himself.